subodh-r-gupta/Raspberry-pi-docker-host-as-my-home-server/README.md

 ## Which services do I want to run on it?

-The basic idea is to have a home server which can provide the following services-
+I need a home server which can provide the following services-

 ### Security Services